 Amur Chokecherry Information

 Amur chokecherries provide four seasons of interest in the landscape.
-In mid-spring, the tree is covered in fragrant white flowers, which also
+In midspring, the tree is covered in fragrant white flowers, which also attract pollinators to the garden.
+The blooms are followed in summer by the black colored berries that birds and other wildlife find irresistible.

 In autumn, Amur chokecherry’s medium green foliage turns a bright yellow.
 Although this foliage drops earlier than most other trees, Amur chokecherry has one last beautiful feature to add to the landscape.
 In late fall through winter, the tree’s curling, peeling bark is most visible and takes on a metallic bronze-copper color that stands out brilliantly against the winter snow and gray skies.
 This bark was described by the University of Florida’s IFAS Extension as “one of the most attractive bark features of any tree in North America.”